How to survive the Terral

 Avoid going out between 2 and 7pm to avoid the very real risk of sunstroke.

-If you do choose to go out take a sun hat, sunglasses and a bottle of water with you.
+If you do choose to go out take a sun hat and sunglasses with you.
 Don’t forget the sun cream too!

 You might find the idea of carrying a Spanish-style ‘abanico’ hand fan a bit embarrassing, but any real ‘malagueño’ doesn’t leave home without one during Terral.
 They do work!